 With philosophies is a bit like with our lungs: everyone has them, and continually must use them in order to live, although not everyone, and not at all times, is aware that they do exist and that he/she is using them.
-After all, independently how the word "philosophy" is defined in expensive books, in the everyday practical application it means "a collection of principles and rules which one follows in his/her life" (note a paradox with living: even if one does not follow any rules, still one lives according to the rule "to not follow any rule" - means one follows a "primitive parasitism").
-Therefore, even if one is not aware of doing this, one still follows some kind of philosophy in everything that he/she is doing.
+After all, independently how the word "philosophy" is defined in expensive books, in the everyday practical application it means "a collection of principles and rules which one follows in his/her life" (note a paradox with living: even if one does not follow any rules, still one lives according to the rule "to not follow any rule" - means one follows a "primitive parasitism" described in chapter JD of this monograph).
+Therefore, even if one is not aware of doing this, one still follows some kind of philosophy in everything that he or she is doing.
 Only that usually the philosophy that one follows is unstructured and non-formalized: it just represents a medley of rules which either are outcome of ones emotional responses, or one picked them up from the society in which he/she is living.
 So usually one follows a chaotic philosophy of impulses.
 In turn, if one analyses where such a chaotic philosophy leads him/her to (this is done in the text of this monograph), then one realizes that it leads either to nowhere, or downhill in the moral field!
 The point which I am trying to make here is that, since you already follow a chaotic philosophy which leads you to nowhere or downhill, why not try to practice totalizm, which gives you the clearly defined benefits and rewards.

-Totalizm is a result-oriented philosophy.
+Totalizm is a "result-oriented" philosophy.
 So you should not be surprised that also this monograph is very result-oriented.
 It is put together in a "know everything" fashion.
 This means that it provides the fullest information about totalizm, or relating to totalizm, that anyone possibly may wish to know.
-It is subdivided into 8 volumes.
-Volumes 1, 2, 3 and 6 explain the essence of totalizm.
+It occupies 4+2 volumes (out of 18) of this monograph.
+Volumes 6, 7, 8, and 9 explain the essence of totalizm.
 Therefore they should be read by everyone, who wishes to thoroughly learn about this philosophy.
-Volumes 4 and 5 describe various curiosities relating to totalizm.
+Volumes 4 and 5 describe the Concept of Dipolar Gravity from which totalizm originates.
 Therefore they are recommended as additional reading for those, who are especially interested in totalizm.
-Volumes 7 and 8 describe highly specialized matters, which have rather a technical and scientific orientation.
-Therefore they should be read by those, who carry out some analyses or investigations in that area.
-This first volume is the introductory, and the most important, part of the monograph.
-It describes everything that one needs to know, to effectively practice totalizm in his or her life.
+Volume 1 describes the history of totalizm.
+Therefore it should be read by those, who carry out some analyses or investigations in that area.
+This volume is the introductory, and the most important, part of the descriptions of totalizm.
+It explains everything that one needs to know, to effectively practice totalizm in his or her life.